Redwood Parks Conservancy (RPC) is a non-profit cooperating association established to foster understanding, enjoyment, and stewar

 The work done by North America’s largest rodent can impressive, to say the least.
 The largest beaver dam recorded is more than double the length of the Hoover Dam and can be seen from space.
 But beavers can also be more discreet with their work, and often keep to themselves in areas they will rarely be seen.
 While you may not see many dams along the waterways of RNSP, beaver’s front claws and strong front teeth allow them to burrow up into river banks, below the waterline, creating what is known as a “bank lodge.”
 Often, they create a community of beavers below the bank and move between lodges as they continue to build.

-Coming to RPC bookstores: Eager – The Surprising, Secret life of Beavers and Why They Matter by Ben Goldfarb
+Now in our RPC bookstores: Eager – The Surprising, Secret life of Beavers and Why They Matter by Ben Goldfarb or online HERE

 “After reading this book the world will look different to you.
 You will see the handiwork of these rodents everywhere.
 Along the way you will meet a whole cast of ‘beaver believers’ whose stories will inspire you to help make the world a better place for beaver kind.
 When it comes to nature writing, this is the best of the best.
 Read it!”